Xanax (Alprazolam) Withdrawal Symptoms And Timeline

 Mental and behavioral symptoms: difficulty falling or staying asleep, or periodically waking up; panic attacks; increased anxiety; difficulty concentrating; changes in perception of the environment and people; irritability; psychotic reactions 3

 - 7-28 days:Increased anxiety, insomnia5

 Post-Acute Withdrawal Symptoms

-The worst of the alprazolam withdrawal symptoms last 10 to 14 days.3 During this time, it is crucial that the person be monitored and supported by trained addiction specialists.
+The worst of the alprazolam withdrawal symptoms last 10 to 14 days.3 During this time, it is crucial that the person is monitored and supported by trained addiction specialists.
 It is common for people to relapse during this time.
 The risk is greater for people who take alprazolam with other substances such as alcohol.

-After four weeks, it may be difficult to determine whether the person is continuing to suffer from alprazolam withdrawal signs or an underlying anxiety disorder.5
+After four weeks, it may be difficult to determine whether the person is continuing to suffer from alprazolam withdrawal signs or underlying anxiety disorder.5

 Substance abuse causes an array of physiological problems and medical complications.
 People who are struggling with alprazolam withdrawal effects may experience the following medical problems: